Front-of-Package Labels now available for Canada.

 Meet Millennial Mia & Matt

 Mia and Matt are both 17 and are students.
-Mia is vegetarian and considering becoming vegan.
+Mia is vegetarian and is considering becoming vegan.
 They have been bombarded with a healthy food message in an information age since they were children.
 With today’s pressures, they are super careful about what they eat.

 “I am super focused on what’s in my food.
 I want to stay slim.
 I’ve also decided that eating meat is not for me.
 I’m also looking at removing dairy entirely from my diet,” explains Mia.